 - What is it?

-Congress established the MMRP under the Defense Environmental Restoration Program (DERP) to address unexploded ordnance (UXO), discarded military munitions (DMM) and munitions constituents (MC) located on current and former defense sites.
-MMRP Eligible sites include other than operation ranges where UXO, DMM, or MC are known or suspected.
+Congress established the MMRP in 2001 under the Defense Environmental Restoration Program (DERP) to address unexploded ordnance (UXO), discarded military munitions (DMM) and munitions constituents (MC) located on current and former defense sites.
+MMRP-eligible sites include other than operational ranges where UXO, DMM, or MC are known or suspected.
 Properties classified as operational military ranges, permitted munitions disposal facilities, or operating munitions storage facilities are not eligible for the MMRP.

 The MMRP provides a focused program to address the challenges presented at sites called munitions response sites.
 Munitions responses are response actions, including investigation, removal actions and remedial actions that address the explosives safety, human health or environmental risks presented by UXO, DMM, and MC.
 The DoD established the MMRP to better reflect the statutory program goals established in its environmental restoration program, to enhance the understanding of the nature of munitions response sites and to manage munitions response activities more effectively.
 The Army maintains an inventory of its munitions response sites and assigns a relative priority to each.